CarterCommunity/.github/README.md

 ## Reusable bits

-This repository contains actions that can be reused in other repositories.
+This repository contains actions and workflows that can be reused in other repositories.

 It currently includes: